2factorauth/twofactorauth/README.md

 docker run -p 4000:80 acceptbitcoincash
 ```

-If you are doing development, and want to launch a jekyll server which can track your changes.
+If you are doing development, and want to launch a Jekyll server which can track your changes.
 Then you can use the following commands.

 ```
 cd ~/acceptbitcoincash